Paul von Hindenburg: 1918

-In January more than half a million workers went on strike; among their demands was a peace without annexations.
-The strike collapsed when its leaders were arrested, the labor press suppressed, strikers in the reserve called to active duty, and seven great industrial concern taken under military control, which put their workers under martial law.
-On 16 January Hindenburg demanded the replacement of Count von Valentini, the chief of the Civil Cabinet.
+In January, more than half a million workers went on strike; among their demands was a peace without annexations.
+The strike collapsed when its leaders were arrested, the labor press was suppressed, strikers in the reserve were called to active duty, and seven great industrial concern taken under military control, which put their workers under martial law.
+On 16 January, Hindenburg demanded the replacement of Count von Valentini, the chief of the Civil Cabinet.
 The Kaiser bridled, responding "I do not need your parental advice", but nonetheless fired his old friend.
 The Germans were unable to tender a plausible peace offer because OHL insisted on controlling Belgium and retaining the French coalfields.
 All of the Central Powers' cities were on the brink of starvation and their armies were on short rations.
 Hindenburg realized that "empty stomachs prejudiced all higher impulses and tended to make men indifferent."
 He blamed his allies' hunger on poor organization and transportation, not realizing that the Germans would have enough to eat if they collected their harvest efficiently and rationed its distribution effectively.

 Opting for a decision in the west

 Map of the Michael offensive showing in red the section of the British front that was not assaulted frontally; its defenders were to be encircled by the attackers on their flanks.

 German troops were in Finland, the Baltics, Poland, Belarus, Ukraine, much of Romania, the Crimea, and in a salient east of Ukraine extending east almost to the Volga and south into Georgia and Armenia.
 Hundreds of thousands of men were needed to hold and police these conquests.
 More Germans were in Macedonia and in Palestine, where the British were driving north; Falkenhayn was replaced by Otto Liman von Sanders, who had led the defense of Gallipoli.
 All Hindenburg required was that these fronts stand firm while the Germans won in the west, where now they outnumbered their opponents.
 He firmly believed that his opponents could be crushed by battlefield defeats regardless of their far superior resources.

 Offensive tactics were tailored to the defense.
-Their opponents were adopting defense in depth.
+Their opponents were adopting a defense in depth.
 He would attack the British because they were less skillful than the French.
 The crucial blow would be in Flanders, along the River Lys, where the line was held by the Portuguese Army.
 However, winter mud prevented action there until April.
 Consequently, their first attack, named Michael, was on the southern part of the British line, at a projecting British salient near Saint-Quentin.
 Schwerpunkte would hit on either side of the salient's apex to pocket its defenders, the V Corps, as an overwhelming display of German power.